Nitrate: Detection in chemical analysis

-Colorimetric methods for the specific detection of nitrate (NO3-) often rely on its conversion to nitrite (NO2-) followed by nitrite-specific tests.
+Colorimetric methods for the specific detection of nitrate (NO_{3}-) often rely on its conversion to nitrite (NO_{2}-) followed by nitrite-specific tests.
 The reduction of nitrate to nitrite can be effected by a copper-cadmium alloy, metallic zinc, or hydrazine.
 The most popular of these assays is the Griess test, whereby nitrite is converted to a deeply red colored azo dye suited for UV–vis spectrophotometry analysis.
 The method exploits the reactivity of nitrous acid (HNO2) derived from the acidification of nitrite.
 Nitrous acid selectively reacts with aromatic amines to give diazonium salts, which in turn couple with a second reagent to give the azo dye.
 The detection limit is 0.02 to 2 μM.
 Such methods have been highly adapted to biological samples and soil samples.

 In the dimethylphenol method, 1 mL of concentrated sulfuric acid (H2SO4) is added to 200 μL of the solution being tested for nitrate.
 Under strongly acidic conditions, nitrate ions react with 2,6-dimethylphenol, forming a yellow compound, 4-nitro-2,6-dimethylphenol.
-This occurs through electrophilic aromatic substitution where the intermediate nitronium (+NO2) ions attack the aromatic ring of dimethylphenol.
+This occurs through electrophilic aromatic substitution where the intermediate nitronium (NO_{2}+) ions attack the aromatic ring of dimethylphenol.
 The resulting product (ortho- or para-nitro-dimethylphenol) is analyzed using UV-vis spectrophotometry at 345 nm according to the Lambert-Beer law.

 Another colorimetric method based on the chromotropic acid (dihydroxynaphthalene-disulfonic acid) was also developed by West and Lyles in 1960 for the direct spectrophotometric determination of nitrate anions.

 If formic acid is added to a mixture of brucine (an alkaloid related to strychnine) and potassium nitrate (KNO3), its color instantly turns red.
 This reaction has been used for the direct colorimetric detection of nitrates.